-International first class on an Asian carrier is definitely one of the more exciting parts of this hobby.
+International first class on an Asian carrier is definitely one of the more exciting perks of this hobby.
 I’ve flown ANA before, but never in ANA First Class, so as we got on board, I had pretty high expectations.
 I think for the most part these expectations were met, my main complaint was totally out of the airline’s control.
 A winter storm passing through O’Hare is not ANA’s fault.
 Who could have guessed that Chicago would have winter weather issues?

 It had (and has) been a pretty moderate winter in the midwest.
 Unfortunately, on the day of our flight, due to deicing delays, we departed more than 3 hours late.
 Lounging in our seat/suite wasn’t a bad way to spend the delay.

 and the Krug helped as well